luigi1809/connectedHives/README.md

 # connectedHives
-Arduino connected hive sensor with 6 months autonomy.
+Arduino connected hive sensor with more than one year autonomy.
 Connected to a private and self-managed LoRa Gateway.

 Features - monitor :
 * Weight (Kg)